The abstract submitted with the application is sufficient. If we think any changes have to be incorporated, we will write to you separately.

-All PDFs and YIs are required to present posters at the meeting.
-All PDFs will also be required to give short talks during the PDF meeting on the last two days.
-In addition, 4 YIs will be selected to give regular length talks at the YIM (these 4 will also be required to present the poster).
-You can check the times for poster presentations on the YIM 2019 Programme page.
+Only YIs are required to present posters at the meeting.
+PDFs will not be required to give posters, but only be required to give short talks during the PDF meeting on the last two days.
+You can check the times for poster presentations on the YIM 2024 Programme page.

-AUDIENCE: We advise you to design your poster keeping in mind your audience — institute directors (for PDFs only) – who will judge you as a potential faculty applicant, mentors – who will give you feedback and advice and might even be collaborators, and peers (YIs and PDFs) – potential collaborators and future colleagues.
+AUDIENCE: We advise you to design your poster keeping in mind your audience who will give you feedback and advice and might even be collaborators, and peers (YIs and PDFs) – potential collaborators and future colleagues.
 Do keep in mind that this is a mixed biology meeting, and many in the audience will not be experts in your subject.

-CONTENT: As in a typically academic posters we suggest you follow the Introduction, Methods, Results and Conclusion format if you are presenting a study in progress or one that is completed.
-You could otherwise present a proposed research direction you want feedback on, if you have a young lab.
+CONTENT: As in a typically academic poster, we suggest you follow the Introduction, Methods, Results and Conclusion format if you are presenting a study in progress or one that is completed.
+You could otherwise present a proposed research direction or different research projects you want feedback on.
 In either case, we advise you to add a short section called “Future Directions” that explains the directions you want your research program or group to take in the next few years.

-DESIGN: We have a good two hours on most days devoted to posters, and suggest you make your posters exciting and attractive.
-Here are some guides that can help you design effective posters: http://www2.le.ac.uk/offices/ld/resources/presentations/designing-poster/designing-poster
+DESIGN: We have a good one hour on most days devoted to posters, and suggest you make your posters exciting and attractive.

 All poster boards will be numbered.
-The number corresponds to your number in the YIM2019 abstract book that you will be given at the YIM2019 registration desk.
+The poster number corresponds to your number in the YIM 2024 abstract book and will also be found on the notice board at the Conference venue.

-This year all the PDF participants will be asked to present their research work in the form of Lightning Talks, each 5 minutes in length.
+All the PDF participants need to present their research work in the form of Lightning Talks, each 5 minutes in length.
 These talks will be presented by all PDFs on Day 4 and Day 5 (please check the programme schedule for more details).

 We encourage all PDFs to use the Lightning Talks as an advertisement of their research and to use the 5 minutes to attract Directors and other attendees.